-As part of the development of the withdrawn draft Second Revised Plan the Agency undertook the exercise of updating the REC Pricing Model with the following changes that are now included in this draft 2022 Long-Term Plan:
+As part of the development of the withdrawn draft Second Revised Plan the Agency undertook the exercise of updating the REC Pricing Model.
+Changes from that update, along with modifications approved by the Commission in Docket No. 22-0231, are now included in this 2022 Long-Term Plan.
+Key changes include:

-- Adjusted the Federal Investment Tax Credit to 26% - Updated project cost information based on the U.S. Solar Photovoltaic System and Energy Storage Cost Benchmark: Q1 2020 Report from NREL.
-This also includes reducing the impact of tariffs on imported modules to the current level. - Updated the AC/DC ratios based on an analysis of actual project applications received and energized and capacity factors based on PVWatts analyses of energized projects.
-However, due to the lack of Community Solar projects below 500 kW, for smaller community solar size categories, DG project data was utilized. - Updated net metering credit values and energy values to current values. - Updated Community Solar interconnection costs based on a survey of Approved Vendors with actual interconnection costs for energized Community Solar projects.
+- Adjustment of the Federal Investment Tax Credit to 22% - Updated project cost information based on the U.S. Solar Photovoltaic System and Energy Storage Cost Benchmark: Q1 2020 Report from NREL.
+This also includes reducing the impact of tariffs on imported modules to the current level.
+Community Solar projects now reflect costs for tracking rather than fixed-mount systems.
+Finally, development costs and fees for 5 MW systems were extrapolated from 2 MW system data to create inputs for the larger system sizes. - Updated AC/DC ratios based on an analysis of actual project applications received and energized and capacity factors based on PVWatts analyses of energized projects.
+However, due to the lack of Community Solar projects below 500 kW, for smaller community solar size categories, DG project data was utilized.
+Capital costs have also been adjusted to reflect these AC/DC ratios.
+Update of net metering credit values and energy values to current values, including the value capacity for projects over 25 kW, and applicable tariffs.
+Net metering annual increases were also adjusted from 2% to 1%. - An increased in the length of time for construction. - For systems up to 25 kW, interconnection costs are now set at \$200 to reflect the changes made to Section 16-107.5(h-5)(3) of the Public Utilities Act regarding Level 1 interconnection costs. - An update of Community Solar interconnection costs based on a survey of Approved Vendors with actual interconnection costs for energized Community Solar projects. - Adjustments to account for the cost of prevailing wage requirements. - Adjustments to reflect the length of the REC delivery contract, and Public Schools projects modeled using an alternative cash flow model as described in Appendix D. - The cost community solar small subscriber management is now included in the community solar REC prices rather than reflected as an adder based on subscription levels. - Adjustment to the assumed subscriber savings for the Non-Profit and Public Facilities subprogram of Illinois Solar for All. - Adjustment to the bonus depreciation value to 80% to reflect the phase out of bonus depreciation by 2026.